-- Alternatives-Cameroun: An association concerned about the discriminatory situation of LGBTI people in Cameroon - ILGA (International Lesbian and Gay Association), a global federation of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 90 countries; - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - Pan African ILGA, which brings together LGBTI activists from 20 countries in Africa and recently elected a board with representatives from all five African regions (Northern, Western, Central, Eastern and Southern): Algeria, Morocco, Senegal, Nigeria, Cameroon, Rwanda, Uganda, Kenya, Namibia, Mozambique and South Africa. - International Gay and Lesbian Human Rights Commission, a non-profit NGO with an African regional office which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.
+- ILGA (International Lesbian and Gay Association), a global federation of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 90 countries; - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - Pan African ILGA, which brings together LGBTI activists from 16 countries in Africa and recently elected a board with representatives from all five African regions (Northern, Western, Central, Eastern and Southern): Algeria, Morocco, Senegal, Nigeria, Cameroon, Rwanda, Uganda, Kenya, Namibia, Mozambique and South Africa. - International Gay and Lesbian Human Rights Commission, a non-profit NGO with an African regional office which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.